energywebfoundation/origin/docs/certificate-guides/blockchain-inbox.md

 ![Certificate-blockchaininbox-retire](images/certificates/certificate-blockchaininbox-retire.png)

 To retire Mwh, select the certificate you would like to retire and navigate to the Retire tab.
-You can retire more than one certificate at a time by selecting multiple certificates in the Blockchain Inbox.

 Note that you must select a beneficiary for the retired Mwh.
 Admin users can add beneficiaries in the [Create Beneficiaries](../organization-guides/create-beneficiary.md) interface.
 Once a beneficiary is added, they will show up in the “Select Beneficiary” dropdown in the Retire tab.